 the solution

-How Contractors Should Allocate Their Google Ads Budget
+How Contractors Should Allocate Their Google Ads Budget (Ideal Google Ads starter budget recommendation below)

 For contractors, one of the toughest questions about digital marketing is how much to spend on Google Ads.
 Too often, budgets are set as guesses — whatever feels affordable in the moment — instead of numbers tied to competition, service demand, and real revenue goals.